 An entity is presented in much the same way.
 Although the ER model being inherently a conceptual model would not initially show attributes.
 However at later stages of abstraction attributes can be added to the model as in the notation of Elmasri and Navathe [2].
+Indeed when using a CASE tool to draw an Entity Relationship diagram there is often the option to either switch-on or switch off the attributes on the Model.

-2.2 Attributes in ER and in Class Diagrams
+2.2 Attributes in ER and in Class diagrams

 An attribute on a UML class diagram, is similar to the attributes in an ERD.
 Attributes of a class describe the information that a class contains, also associated with attributes is the domain of the values.
 Attributes are described to be as a property of a thing (class).
-Attributes are normally depicted as plain text in the class rectangle box in UML, where as an oval linked to the entity type in ERD.
+Attributes are normally depicted as plain text in the class rectangle box as in Figure 1.

-2.3 Operations
+2.3 Operations:

 An operation is a behaviour that an object or class can perform.
 In other words an operation is an abstraction of something that the objects of a class do and is shared between all the objects.
-[16].
+You may have numerous operations in a class or none, [17].
 Operations are also defined in the same box that is used for the class and are defined as programing functions using a parenthesis bracket.
 There is no equivalent of this on an ER Diagram.